galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 - How do I estimate a phylogeny?
 objectives:
 - Understand the basic concepts behind phylogenetic trees
 - Be able to read and interrogate a phylogeny encountered in the literature
+- Use standard tools to align a set of DNA sequences;
+- Assess the quality of a molecular sequence alignment and be able to modify it appropriately for phylogenetic analysis;
+- Estimate a phylogenetic tree based on a set of aligned molecular sequences;
+- Assess the reliability of estimated phylogenies.
 time_estimation: 2H
 contributors:
 - mcharleston